 Main FreeCell page

-FreeCell Pro 6.4 contains bug fixes which should eliminate many of the memory problems of earlier versions, and in particular prevent most cases of system crashes on Windows NT and 2000 systems (special thanks to Hal Antonson and Jim Strasma for helping Adrian diagnose the problems).
+FreeCell Pro 6.4 contained bug fixes which should eliminate many of the memory problems of earlier versions, and in particular prevent most cases of system crashes on Windows NT and 2000 systems (special thanks to Hal Antonson and Jim Strasma for helping Adrian diagnose the problems).
 As always, FreeCell Pro should be regarded as somewhat experimental, and some bugs will still be present.
-Unfortunately, at the present time, no support is being offered.
-The program may become open source, allowing anyone to obtain and modify the source code.
+The program is now open source, allowing anyone to obtain and modify the source code.

-Pro 6.5 is the final experimental Solver Evaluation version developed
+Pro 6.5 was the final experimental Solver Evaluation version developed

 by Adrian Ettlinger, with two more solvers (by Shlomi Fish and Tom